LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/hardware_description.markdown

 wires attached to its surface.
 When a force is applied, the material undergoes strain, causing a change in the electrical resistance of these strain gauges.
-This change in resistance is then precisely measured and converted into an electrical signal with here Wheatstone bridge, providing an accurate representation of the applied force.
+This change in resistance is then precisely measured and converted into an electrical signal with here, a Wheatstone bridge, providing an accurate representation of the applied force.

 Through calibration of the load cell, the relationship between the variation in